 Princeton Animal Control would like to remind all staff and residents that Black Bears are native to New Jersey and have been sighted in all 21 New Jersey counties.
-Black Bears are omnivorous and will eat a wide variety of food including fruit, nuts, trash, meat scraps and more.
-Recently there was a confirmed report of a Black Bear in the area of Cherry Valley Rd & Great road.
-Below are some tips to reduce bear related encounters:
+Black Bears are omnivorous and will eat a wide variety of food including fruit, nuts, trash, meat scraps, and more.
+Recently there was a confirmed report of a Black Bear in the area of Cherry Valley Road and Great road.
+View some tips to reduce bear-related encounters:

 - Clean any food scraps from grills porches and decks, and keep meet scraps out of compost piles.

 - Immediately remove all uneaten food and bowls used by pets fed outdoors (no food after dark).

 - Never hang bird feeders in easy to reach locations (feeders should be at least 10 feet in the air).

 - Pets should not be fed outdoors unless absolutely necessary.

 - Put out garbage on collection day, not the night before.

 - Secure beehives, livestock, and fruit crops with electric fence.

 - Secure your trash in bear-resistant garbage containers or with tight-fitting lids to reduce odors.

 - Wash garbage containers with disinfectant to remove odors.